Skip to content

 You will find the names of the Councillors recorded on a DPC report here.
 There is a Datchet Parish Council Facebook post here and a Slough Observer report here.

-It now appears that Datchet Parish Council has no lease on the Parish Office (1 Allen Way, Datchet) and is no longer working in accordance with the previously agreed ‘Division of Responsibilities’ document.
+A year on and these Councillors and the Clerk have failed.
+Worse still, it now appears that Datchet Parish Council has no lease on the Parish Office (1 Allen Way, Datchet) and is no longer working in accordance with the previously agreed ‘Division of Responsibilities’ document.

 There is a Slough Observer article dated October 2025 here